TristePan/TristePan/README.md

 ## Hi there 👋

+- 🌱 I’m currently studying at University of study of Catania in **Computer Science**

 <!--
 **TristePan/TristePan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.